sookoothaii/llm-security-firewall/README.md

 ---

-**Repository maintained as research artifact documenting experimental approaches to LLM agent security.**
+**Repository maintained as research artifact documenting experimental approaches to LLM agent security with hexagonal architecture.**